 Arrange the chicken breast halves in the slow cooker.

 In a bowl, combine the remaining ingredients; stir to blend the sauce ingredients thoroughly.

 Spoon the sauce over the chicken breasts.

-Cover and cook on low for about 6 hours, or until the chicken is tender and thoroughly cooked.
-The chicken is done when it reaches 165 F. Boneless chicken thighs are a good choice if you will be cooking the dish longer than 5 or 6 hours.
+Cover and cook on low for 6 to 8 hours, or until the chicken is tender and thoroughly cooked.
+The chicken is done when it reaches 165 F.

 Serve the chicken and sauce hot with rice, potatoes or noodles and a green vegetable and/or a side salad.